npm/node-semver/README.md

 #### Prerelease Identifiers

-The method `.inc` takes an additional `identifier` string argument that will append a the value of the string as a prerelease identifier:
+The method `.inc` takes an additional `identifier` string argument that will append the value of the string as a prerelease identifier:

 ````javascript
 > semver.inc('1.2.3', 'pre', 'beta')